 The story, for me, is nothing new.
 Satyajit Ray, in his movie, Ganashatru made in 1989, has already dealt with the crisis.
 The phenomenon of people consuming polluted water in a temple and still considering it holy shows how glaring the problem is.
 In India, Ganges, the holy river has a large number of temples at its banks.
 As we visit these places of worship, we are alarmed to see the amount of waste floating in the water which people use.
 Religious fanaticism and superstition do not deter people from referring that water as ‘holy’ and which can cause miracles !
 It is understandable in a country where a large segment of the people are illiterate.

-Now I’ll tell you the story of one of my friends.
-She married her boyfriend after courtship of nearly 8 years.
+This post is about my friend – a friend who wants to be a mother but is facing opposition for no apparent reasons.
+My friend married her boyfriend after courtship of nearly 8 years.
 There were hiccups regarding the marriage, but their love for each other and their will power had the last laugh.
 It’s been two years now and they have understood the real meaning of ‘married life’.
-They never faced problems with each other, but things were made difficult by the people surrounding them.
+They never had problems with each other, but things were made difficult by the people surrounding them.
 My friend, though somewhat unhappy with her life, found some happiness from the fact that she is going to be a mother.
-Here, again, she faced the opposition of none other than her in-laws.
+Here, again, she faced the opposition from none other than her in-laws.
 They are against her pregnancy, for no apparent reasons and even asked her to undergo MTP.
-This friend of mine, already facing health issues, spent couple of days crying and sobbing, not knowing what to do.
+This friend of mine, already facing health issues, spent a week or so crying and sobbing, not knowing what to do.
 Finally, everything was solved when her husband and brother-in-law intervened.

 Yes there has been days when I get really confused by the manner in which a person acts or reacts.
 A couple of days ago I came to the conclusion that even a simple game of Dumb C can evoke so many emotions.